cloudmesh/cloudmesh-cmd5/README.md

 Setup a virtualenv either with virtualenv or pyenv.
 We have a tutorial on cloudmesh classes for the use of pyenv.
-Pyenv is easy to unstall via the installer documented at
+Pyenv is easy to uninstall via the installer documented at

 * <https://github.com/pyenv/pyenv-installer>